-If your tax offset amount is not shown on your payment summary, you can work it out by multiplying the taxed element and the untaxed element of the taxable component by the relevant percentage shown in table 1 on the next page.
+If your tax offset amount is not shown on your payment summary, you can work it out by multiplying the taxed element and the untaxed element of the taxable component by the relevant percentage shown in table 1 below.

 Work out the tax offset for each element and add them together.